luigiselmi/mahoutrecommender/README.md

     $ mvn install

 ## Run
+You can run the recommender as a Java Web application in a servlet container such as Jetty or in a docker container.

+### Java Web Application
 In case Jetty is used as a servlet container you can create a base for Jetty, as explained in the [Jetty documentation](https://www.eclipse.org/jetty/documentation/current/quickstart-running-jetty.html), and copy the war file in the webapps folder.
 You can rename the war file as ROOT.war so you will not need to use a context.
 From the Jetty base folder execute the command

     $ java -jar $JETTY_HOME/start.jar

+### Docker container
+You can run the recommender within a docker container by first building the container

+    $ docker build -t doeeet/recommender:v0.1.0 .

+and then running it

+    $ docker run -it -p 8100:8100 --name recommender doeeet/recommender:v0.1.0

 ## Use
 You can send a request to the web service using the HTML page at http://localhost:8080/ with the id of the user for which you want the recommendation and the number of items to recommend.